rahil627/my-programming-stuff/frameworks/game/game-engines.new.md

 # a thought
 (another bit: about media / i/o frameworks being in the sweet-spot between contraining (of expression) gui tools and low-level media api's (particularly, graphics, but also various device inputs)

-and perhaps amir being right: incremental development of an implementation of an idea is the right way, and probably even coincides with the incremental development of the idea.)
+and amir being right: incremental development of an implementation of an idea is the right way (and probably even coincides with the incremental development of the idea!)

 TODO: get from notebook.. or link to the note

 TODO: merge
 engines that don't support various rendering pipelines, and only opengl, will limit their targets to PC and the switch.
-All other consoles, handhelds, etc., have their own rendering pipline.
+All other consoles, handhelds, etc., have their own rendering piplines.